Guide to Cybersecurity Controls and Their Implementation CISSP-training-in-bangalore

 • Corrective: These are meant to perform corrections to get things moving again.

-• Recovery: These controls are usually categorised as Countermeasures to recover from any disruptions.
+• Recovery: These controls are usually categorized as Countermeasures to recover from any disruptions.

-• The controls selection should be based on the risk to the organisation.
+• The controls selection should be based on the risk to the organization.
 More stringent controls must be implemented for assets which drive more value and need higher protection.

 • The cost of the control should not exceed the value of risk mitigation.
 This means that for mitigating a risk of 500 USD, it is not advisable to implement a control worth 1000USD.
 This aspect can be measured and validated through the Cost: Benefit Analysis.